 The Company is included in the consolidated federal income tax return filed by CS Holdings and certain state and local income tax returns filed by CS Holdings and CS USA.
 CS Holdings allocates federal income taxes to its subsidiaries on a modified separate company basis, and any state and local income taxes on a pro rata basis, pursuant to a tax sharing arrangement.
-Tax credits and tax benefits related to carryforwards are recorded only to the extent they could be used currently or in the future to reduce consolidated federal or state and local income tax expense.

-As of December 31, 2017, there was no unrecognized tax benefit recorded.
+As of December 31, 2018, there was no unrecognized tax benefit recorded.
 No additional reserve is required at this time.

 The Company is currently subject to ongoing tax audits and inquiries with the tax authorities in a number of jurisdictions.
 Although the timing of the completion of these audits is uncertain, it is reasonably possible that some of these audits and inquiries will be resolved within the next twelve months.
-The Company is currently subject to examination by the Internal Revenue Service for the tax years 2010 and forward, and New York State and New York City for the tax years 2006 and forward.
-The Company does not anticipate any material changes to its statement of financial condition due to settlements.
+The Company is currently subject to examination by the Internal Revenue Service for the tax years 2010 and forward, New York State for the tax years 2006 and forward, and New York City for the tax years 2009 and forward.
+The Company does not anticipate any material changes to its statement of financial condition due to audit settlements.